IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### Forms and Validation
-The Date Range Picker Component supports all of the form directives from the core FormsModule [NgModel](https://angular.io/api/forms/NgModel) and [ReactiveFormsModule](https://angular.io/api/forms/ReactiveFormsModule) (FormControl, FormGroup, etc.).
+The Date Range Picker Component supports all directives from the core FormsModule [NgModel](https://angular.io/api/forms/NgModel) and [ReactiveFormsModule](https://angular.io/api/forms/ReactiveFormsModule) (FormControl, FormGroup, etc.).
 This also includes the [Forms Validators](https://angular.io/api/forms/Validators) functions.
-In addition the component's [min and max values](#min-and-max-values) also acts as form validators.
+In addition, the component's [min and max values](#min-and-max-values) also acts as form validators.

-The [NgModel](https://angular.io/api/forms/NgModel) and validators can be set on [`IgxDateRangePickerComponent`]({environment:angularApiUrl}/classes/igxdaterangepickercomponent.html) component or on the individual start and end date inputs.
+The [NgModel](https://angular.io/api/forms/NgModel) and validators can be set on the [`IgxDateRangePickerComponent`]({environment:angularApiUrl}/classes/igxdaterangepickercomponent.html) component or on the individual start and end date inputs.

 The following 3 snippets and example illustrates the use of the `required` validator in a Template-driven form.

-The first snippet setups model for a single read-only range component and it is done on a component level:
+The first snippet sets up the model for a single read-only range component, which is done on the component level:

 ```html
 <igx-date-range-picker [(ngModel)]="range" required>